Calibrated Mechanism Design: Microfoundation

 The proof of the if direction, instead, harnesses a construction in \cite{margaria2018dynamic}.
 The proof proceeds in two steps.
 In the first step, we analyze a fictitious model without state uncertainty in which a designer faces a privately informed agent, so that implementable outcomes are elements of $\Delta(\Alloc\times\Types)$.
-We show that if $\outcomeb(\alloc,\type)=\typed(\type)\allocrb(\alloc|\type)\in\Delta(\Alloc\times\Types)$ is such that \allocrb\ lacks profitable undetectable deviations, then a dynamic mechanism exists that implements $\outcomeb$.\footnote{In a repeated principal-agent game with communication, \cite{meng2021value} shows that the principal can guarantee in the patient limit his complete information payoff subject to the constraint that her actions satisfy the cyclic monotonicity condition in \cite{rochet1987necessary}.
-We view the results as complementary: We assume the designer has commitment, but focus on outcome distributions implementable when the agent has limit of the means preferences, which makes our notion of implementation exact.} This is the step that relies on \cite{margaria2018dynamic}.
+We show that if $\outcomeb(\alloc,\type)=\typed(\type)\allocrb(\alloc|\type)\in\Delta(\Alloc\times\Types)$ is such that \allocrb\ lacks profitable undetectable deviations and is ex ante individually rational, then a dynamic mechanism exists that implements $\outcomeb$.\footnote{In a repeated principal-agent game with communication, \cite{meng2021value} shows that the principal can guarantee in the patient limit his complete information payoff subject to the constraint that her actions satisfy the cyclic monotonicity condition in \cite{rochet1987necessary}.
+We view the results as complementary: We focus on implementable outcome distributions, instead of payoffs, when the agent has limit of the means preferences, which makes our notion of implementation exact.} This is the step that relies on \cite{margaria2018dynamic}.
 We construct a dynamic mechanism, which can be split into blocks of random length.
 Each block consists of two phases: a reporting phase and an adjustment phase.
 In the reporting phase, the mechanism uses the agent's reports to determine the allocation.
-Instead, in the adjustment phase, the mechanism simulates type reports so that the frequency of type reports matches the type distribution (in expectation) over the length of the block, whenever this is not the case at the end of the adjustment phase.
+Instead, in the adjustment phase, the mechanism simulates type reports so that the frequency of type reports matches the type distribution (in expectation) over the length of the block, whenever this is not the case at the end of the reporting phase.
 These two steps ensure that the expected frequency of type reports and allocations matches $\outcomeb$.
 We then leverage that $\allocrb(\cdot|\type)$ lacks profitable undetectable deviations to show the agent cannot do better than by telling the truth.
 Hence, the induced frequency of types and allocations also matches $\outcomeb$.
 Moreover, the construction ensures that after any history, truthtelling delivers a continuation payoff equal to the ex ante payoff.
 Because $\allocrb$ is ex ante individually rational, we conclude the participation constraints are satisfied.